Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Variance bounds for estimator with stochastic gradients

 A stochastic gradient version of the $\UBU$ scheme is simply constructed by replacing the $\mathcal{B}$ operator with

-where $\mathcal{G}$ is a stochastic gradient approximation of the potential $U$ as defined in the approximation given by \eqref{eq:SG}.
+where $\mathcal{G}$ is a stochastic gradient approximation of the potential $U$ as defined in the approximation given by \eqref{supp:eq:SG}.

-We start with an alternative formula for the kinetic Langevin dynamics introduced in \eqref{eq:kinetic_langevin}.
-This is used for the analysis of the $\UBU$ scheme in the full gradient setting in \cite{sanz2021wasserstein} and alternative schemes with the SVRG approximation in \eqref{eq:SG}.
+We start with an alternative formula for the kinetic Langevin dynamics.
+This is used for the analysis of the $\UBU$ scheme in the full gradient setting in \cite{sanz2021wasserstein} and alternative schemes with the SVRG approximation in \eqref{supp:eq:SG}.
 The convenient way of expressing kinetic Langevin dynamics is to use It\^o's formula on the product $e^{\gamma t}V_{t}$.
-This results in the following set of equations for \eqref{eq:kinetic_langevin} with initial condition $(X_0,V_0) \in \R^{2d}$:
+This results in the following set of equations for continuous kinetic Langevin dynamics with initial condition $(X_0,V_0) \in \R^{2d}$:

 where

 Then the $\UBU$ scheme (as in \cite{sanz2021wasserstein}) can be expressed as